oguzhanfatihkucuk/Recipe-App/README.md

 # Recipe-App

-This project is based on the GitHub repository of the mobile cash register application carried out by Toyota and 32-Bit companies.
+This project is based on the GitHub repository of the mobile cash register application carried out by Toyota and 32-Bit companies.Completed using by React Native framework version of  "0.73.6".

 ## Getting Started